zreyn/nfl/readme.md

 The data contains a total of 134,998 offensive plays run from 2013 - Wk 10 2016.

+To reproduce the data:
+1. Download NFL Savant data (http://nflsavant.com/about.php) and run src/clean.py
+2. Scrape Pro-Football-Reference (http://www.pro-football-reference.com/) using src/scrape.py
+3. Combine the two data sources and create a training and a validation set using src/create_training_data.py
+4. Outputs two .csv files: pbp-training and pbp-validation.

 ### Modeling

 Given situational features like the time on the game clock, the down, and yards to go, I built modles to predict the result of the play.
 Initially, I evaluated several general models (not specific to season or team offense) including a Random Forest and Gradient Boosting Classifier.